-At the beginning of each semester, the subject teacher should inform students of the details of the methods of assessments to be used, within the assessment framework as specified in the definitive programme document.
+At the beginning of each semester, the subject teacher should inform students of the details of the methods of assessments to be used, within the assessment framework as specified in the Programme Requirement Document.

-6.15 Progression / Academic Probation / Deregistration
+6.17 Progression / Academic Probation / Deregistration

-- (i) The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is - (a) eligible for progression towards an award; or - (b) eligible for an award; or - (c) required to be deregistered from the programme.
+The Board of Examiners shall, at the end of each semester (except for Summer Term unless there are students who are eligible to graduate after completion of Summer Term subjects), determine whether each student is

+- (i) eligible for progression towards an award; or - (ii) eligible for an award; or - (iii) required to be de-registered from the programme.

-When a student has a Grade Point Average (GPA) lower than 2.0, he will be put on academic probation in the following semester.
-If a student is able to pull his GPA up to 2.0 or above at the end of the semester, the status of "academic probation" will be lifted.
+When a student has a Grade Point Average (GPA) lower than 1.70, he/she will be put on academic probation in the following semester.
+If a student is able to pull his/her GPA up to 1.70 or above at the end of the semester, the status of "academic probation" will be lifted.
 The status of "academic probation" will be reflected in the assessment result notification but not in the transcript of studies.

-- (ii) A student will have 'progressing' status unless he falls within anyone of the following categories, which may be regarded as grounds for deregistration from the programme: - (a) the student has exceeded the maximum period of registration for that programme, as specified in the Definitive Programme Document; or - (b) the student's GPA is lower than 2.0 for two consecutive semesters and his/her Semester GPA in the second semester is also lower than 2.0; or - (c) the student's GPA is lower than 2.0 for three consecutive semesters.
+A student will have 'progressing' status unless he/she falls within any one of the following categories, which may be regarded as grounds for deregistration from the programme:

+- (i) the student has exceeded the maximum period of registration for that programme, as specified in the Programme Requirement Document (applicable to students admitted in or before 2019/20); or - (ii) the student has reached the final year of the normal period of registration for that programme, as specified in the Programme Requirement Document, unless approval has been given for extension (applicable to students admitted in or after 2020/21); or - (iii) the student has reached the maximum number of retakes allowed for a failed compulsory subject; or - (iv) the student's GPA is lower than 1.70 for two consecutive semesters and his/her Semester GPA in the second semester is also lower than 1.70; or - (v) the student's GPA is lower than 1.70 for three consecutive semesters.

-When a student falls within the categories as stipulated above, the Board of Examiners shall de-register the student from the programme without exception.
+When a student falls within any of the categories as stipulated above, except for category (ii) with approval for extension, the Board of Examiners shall de-register the student from the programme without exception.